 For 60 years, the American Floral Endowment (AFE) has been the ‘go-to’ source for funding research and communicating the results, along with the researchers, to the floral industry.
-AFE’s research has provided generations of advances and will continue to do so – sharing knowledge that helps the industry grow stronger.
+AFE’s research projects have provided generations of advances and will continue to do so – sharing knowledge that helps the industry grow stronger.
 As AFE celebrates our 60th Anniversary, we also are pleased to share the new research funding for this year.

 In 2021-2022, AFE will support 7 new research projects and 6 continuing projects totaling over $660,000 in funding from both the Endowment and the Thrips & Botrytis Research Fund.